Cecil Hoskins: Lithgow

-By Hoskins own admission he worked more in the office and sales side of the Lithgow works.
+By Hoskins own admission he worked initially more in the office and sales side of the Lithgow works.
 That is not to say that he did not play an important part in turning around the Lithgow works.
 Under William Sandford, the works had been run in an idiosyncratic manner, and the accounts, so far as they existed, were in a mess.
 It took a relatively short time for the new owners to understand that the works actually had been making a loss.

 He was, however, in the thick of it, with his father and elder brother, when all three were under siege by rock-throwing rioters, during the protracted industrial dispute of 1911.
 In 1912, still in his early twenties, he became a director of G & C Hoskins.

 He lost two of his sisters; Hilda, in a level-crossing accident in 1912, and Nellie to tuberculosis, in 1914.
 In 1916, his elder brother, Guildford, died after an accident at home.

 The unexpected death of Guildford thrust Hoskins into the role of son and heir, even more so after George Hoskins retired.
-Charles bought out George's family's share of the business in 1919, renaming it Hoskins Iron and Steel in 1920.
+Charles bought out George's family's share of the business in 1919, renaming it Hoskins Iron & Steel in 1920.
+Hoskins was groomed as Charles Hoskins' main successor.
+In April 1921, he was to claim that he had spent at least six months in every department of the Lithgow works, and by that time had toured America to see modern plants and to learn, in preparation for the later plant at Port Kembla.
 In March 1921, Hoskins was the public spokesman of the company, under the tragic circumstances of the Cadia mine disaster.

 When Charles Hoskins retired in 1924, Hoskins became chairman of Hoskins Iron and Steel.
 He and his brother Sid became co-managing directors of the company.
 As a result of his new role as chairman, Hoskins and his family left Lithgow for Sydney in November 1924.